Fox-Sky: U.K. regulator says government should block deal

 "Media plurality goes to the heart of our democratic process.
 It is very important that no group or individual should have too much control of our news media or too much power to affect the political agenda," said Anne Lambert, chair of the regulator's investigations group.

+The CMA's recommendation is provisional.
+Its final report will be submitted to U.K. Culture Secretary Matt Hancock by May 1.
+He will then have to decide whether to block Murdoch.

+If he does, Disney (DIS) -- which is buying most of 21st Century Fox -- would end up owning Fox's existing 39% stake in Sky.
+Disney would then have to decide whether to make its own offer for the remaining 61%.

-The authority proposed steps it said 21st Century Fox could take to address the concerns, including spinning off Sky News.
+The CMA proposed steps 21st Century Fox could take to address its concerns, including spinning off Sky News.

 Murdoch already owns three of Britain's biggest newspapers: The Sun, The Times and The Sunday Times.